 After blooms fall off your orchid, you’ll need to practice some patience.
 Phalaenopsis orchids typically require at least six months of rest before they can bloom again.

 To encourage new blooms, fertilize your plant twice a month with a half-strength, balanced houseplant fertilizer.
 Keep your plant somewhere a bit cooler (around 55-60ºF at night) until a new flower spike appears.

 How Many Times Do Phalaenopsis Orchids Bloom?

-Phalaenopsis orchids can bloom multiple times throughout their lives, and each of these blooms can last multiple months!
+Phalaenopsis orchids can bloom multiple times throughout their lives, and these blooms can last multiple months!

 They do require a bit of time between flowerings, so expect flowers once a year.
-These plants can produce flowers any time of year, which means you can’t expect flowers at a certain time.
+These plants can produce flowers at any time of year, so you can’t expect flowers at a particular time.

 How Long Do Phalaenopsis Orchids Last?

 The plants themselves can live for over five years, and the flowers can last for three or more months!

 These ornamental orchids symbolize beauty, elegance, and joy.
 Different flower colors can also symbolize fertility, happiness, and royalty.

 Now that you know more about caring for Phalaenopsis orchids, it’s time to find a few to add to your home.
 After you master caring for this genus of orchids, you can move onto caring for other species.